 For more information and instructions for configuring server statistics, see Working with server statistics.

-Perform advanced monitoring of server statistics
+Advanced monitoring of server statistics

 If you're an advanced user of ArcGIS Server, you can monitor server statistics through the ArcGIS REST API.
 The API allows you to programmatically derive statistics over time.
+You can also view statistics for an individual machine in a multiple-machine ArcGIS Server site, as opposed to the aggregate view given by Manager.

-The following example scripts are available to help you understand how you can programmatically obtain and monitor statistics.
 You can also use the ArcGIS Server Administrator Directory to learn how to send a request to ArcGIS Server and work with a response.